 Welcome to the first installment of what (we hope) will be an ongoing series of blog posts.
 Our aim is to explore and learn from the various career paths of promotional products industry leaders.

-PP: First things first, how did you wind up in the promotional product industry?
+PP: First things first, how did you wind up in the promotional products industry?

 SW: People seem to get into this business in one of two ways; either their parents or some other relative was already in it or completely by accident.
 I was the latter after leaving my first career in radio.
 I was selling billboards and called on an electronics company that had a promotional products business on the side.
 They didn’t buy my billboards, but when I needed a job a few months later I called them and they hired me on the spot 29 years ago.
 I can assure you however that neither of my two boys will ever get into this business.

-SW: Staples got into the promotional products business by acquiring two very different companies and cultures and integration was not easy.
-Change does not come quickly to a company of this size and while they have a great infrastructure to handle the largest clients imaginable, they don’t respond quickly to the needs of smaller companies who must be nimble to survive.
+SW: Staples got into the promotional products business by acquiring two very different companies and cultures.
+Integration was not easy.
+Change does not come quickly to a company of that size and while they had a great infrastructure to handle the largest clients imaginable, they don’t respond quickly to the needs of smaller companies who must be nimble to survive.
 I learned much from working with Staples in terms of what to do and what not to do to stay relevant in business.

 PP: From 2006-2008 you served on the PPAI Board of Directors.
 How did the opportunity to take on such a visible leadership role come about?